-This publication of the Auburn High School Course Guide begins the scheduling process for the 2018-2019 school year.
-The courses which we anticipate offering in 2018-2019 are listed by department, along with brief descriptions of their curricular content.
+This publication of the Auburn High School Course Guide begins the scheduling process for the 2023-2024 school year.
+The courses which we anticipate offering in 2023-2024 are listed by department, along with brief descriptions of their curricular content.
 A wide variety of choices provide opportunities for all students to plan a high school program tailored to their individual needs and interests.
 School counselors and the teachers of the specific courses can provide you with more detailed course information upon request.

 Once again this year, all four graduating classes have the same credit requirements.
 The total number of required credits remains at 22.
-For specific information, requirements are outlined on pages 5 and 6 of this catalogue.
+For specific information, requirements are outlined on the following pages.

 Selecting courses is an important process.
 We encourage students, parents, teachers and counselors to become involved in this process.
 Please feel free to contact your child's school counselor and make an appointment to become a part of this process.
 Phone numbers are listed below.
-The selection process will start in January and will end by Friday, April 20, 2018.
+The selection process will start in January and will end by Friday, April 14, 2023.
 Students will receive a copy of their confirmed requests after they have met with their school counselors.